openstack-archive/murano/doc/source/appdev-guide/muranopackages/dynamic_ui.rst

 -------------------------

 The Application section describes an *application object model*.
-This model will be translated into json, and an application will be deployed according to that json.
+This model will be translated into JSON, and an application will be deployed according to that JSON.
 The application section should contain all necessary keys that are required by the murano-engine to deploy an application.
 Note that the system section of the object model goes under the *?*.
 So murano recognizes that instead of simple value,